 BIOGRAPHY

-Carlos Canul is a contemporary abstract oil painter who lives and works in Splendora, Texas.
-A native of Brownsville, Texas, his art focuses on the merging of figuration and abstraction, while holding together the traditions of a layered exploration of the medium.
-His personal style draws from a combination of his Mayan heritage and the spiritual dialogue that draws forth within his life, and the natural surroundings he encounters wherever he goes.
+Carlos Canul is a contemporary abstract painter who lives and works in Splendora, Texas.
+A sixth generation Texan, his art focuses on the merging of figuration and abstraction, while holding together the traditions of a layered exploration of the medium.
+His personal style draws from a combination of his Mayan heritage and the spiritual dialogue that draws forth within his life, and the natural surroundings he encounters on his travels.

 Landscapes, Meso-American and world mythologies, spiritual realms, and figuration are all major themes in his paintings and drawings.
 The use of darkness and light, stark lines and blurred imagery combine to invite the viewer into a world of questions both personal and communal.

-As a teen, Canul attended Booker T. Washington High School for the Performing and Visual Arts, in Dallas Texas.
+Canul attended Booker T. Washington High School for the Performing and Visual Arts, in Dallas Texas.
 It is there he began honing his talent for artistic expression; “My drawings lead to a deeper understanding of my painting modalities; thus, they hold the key to expressing my painterly explorations.”
-This was only furthered by his time spent as an undergraduate art student at The School of the Art Institute of Chicago, Southern Methodist University, and Houston Baptist University where he graduated with a Master of Fine Arts in painting and drawing.
+This was only furthered by his time spent as an undergraduate art student at The School of the Art Institute of Chicago, Southern Methodist University (BFA 2000), and Houston Christian University (MFA 2015) where he graduated with a Master of Fine Arts in painting and drawing.

 Statement by Jim Edwards